attila-petho/DuckPropagation/README.md

 ## File Structure

 - `src/`                            - The source folder.
 - `src/images/`                     - Output samples of the wrappers are stored here.
 - `src/utils/`                      - Contains the environment utilities (wrappers and env creator).
 - `src/tensorboard/`                - Tensorboard logs folder.
 - `src/test1.py`                    - Test script used for checking the wrappers.
 - `src/train_A2C.py`                - Training script for the A2C agent.
 - `src/train_PPO.py`                - Training script for the PPO agent.
+- `src/optimize_A2C.py`             - Training script for the A2C agent.
+- `src/optimize_PPO.py`             - Training script for the PPO agent.
 - `src/test_agent.py`               - Test script for evaluating the agent's performance.
 - `models/`                         - Save location for the trained models.
 - `logs/`                           - SB3 logs folder.
+- `duckietowndoc/duckietowndoc.pdf` - Document for the project.

 ## References
 1. András Kalapos, Csaba Gór, Róbert Moni and István Harmati.
 "Sim-to-real reinforcement learning applied to end-to-end vehicle control" arXiv:2012.07461